UCL logo

 PhD Students Supervised:

-Ahsan, Nabila, The Representation of Young Adult Women in Angela Carter’s Work
+Nabila Ahsan, The Representation of Young Adult Women in Angela Carter’s Work

-Gray, Elisa, Decadence and the Grotesque Body: The Effects of Decadent Literature on Female Identity in the Late 1800's
+Elisa Gray, Decadence and the Grotesque Body: The Effects of Decadent Literature on Female Identity in the Late 1800's

-Saha, Mayukh, The Representation of Transnationalism and Diasporic Cognition in Selected Literature of West Bengal and Bangladesh
+Mayukh Saha, The Representation of Transnationalism and Diasporic Cognition in Selected Literature of West Bengal and Bangladesh

-Zivkovic, Ana, Constructions of Montenegro in the Works of British Authors from the Nineteenth Century to the Present
+Ana Zivkovic-Snowley, Constructions of Montenegro in the Works of British Authors from the Nineteenth Century to the Present

 Dr Vicky Margree